cswpy/Parallel-Sorting/README.md

 ## Running the Program

+Make sure that there is a tmp folder under the current folder so that FIFOs can be properly stored.
 ```bash
 make all
 ./myhie.o -i <input filepath> -k <number of workers> -a <the field to sort on> -o <a|d indicating ascending|descending> -s <output filepath>